release_handler

 There is always one latest release which either has status

-(normal case), or current
+permanent (normal case), or current (installed, but

 not yet made permanent).
 The following table illustrates